RPM. Three letters that are full of promise and excitement. And often a little confusion and a few misconceptions:

 Why does AdThrive focus on RPM using Google Analytics pageviews?

-We focus on RPM calculated using Google Analytics pageviews because it gives you more information about the value of every page visited on your site so you can have the best picture of your ad performance.
+We focus on RPM calculated using Google Analytics pageviews because it gives publishers more information about the value of every page visited on the site so you can have the best picture of your ad performance.
 It lets you perform a true apples-to-apples comparison, using industry-standard metrics, without complicating comparisons by using proprietary calculations.